 The Center for Eating Disorders at Sheppard Pratt provides treatment for individuals 12 and older with complex eating disorders.
 We call eating disorders “complex” because each disorder has its own unique set of causes, symptoms and health risks, and every individual may experience the illness and the recovery process differently.

 Everything we do is guided by our extensive experience and the latest research into the biological, psychological and social factors of anorexia nervosa, bulimia nervosa and binge eating disorder.
-Our treatment programs are driven by the clinical leadership of our director, Harry A. Brandt, M.D., and associate director, Steven F. Crawford, M.D., both nationally recognized authorities on the treatment of eating disorders.
+Every one of our treatment approaches responds to the psychiatric and medical aspects of eating disorders, and is tailored to meet the individual needs of each patient and their recovery.

 We devote our knowledge and resources to assisting patients in achieving symptom blockade, identifying and targeting factors that serve in the maintenance of the illness and, over time, developing an understanding of what led them down the path to an eating disorder so that they may move forward in recovery.